 Effective Monday March 23, 2020, the Office of Elizabeth F. Rojas, Chapter 13 Trustee is closed to the public.
-Staff is not available directly by phone but is accessible via email.
+Staff is available directly by phone, however email is preferable.
 The office will continue to be fully operational.

 Guidelines for Upcoming 341(a) Meetings of Creditors

 - Effective immediately and until further notice, 341(a) Meetings of Creditors will be conducted via Zoom videoconference.

 - Zoom notice and instructions will be filed with the Court two weeks prior to the scheduled 341(a) Meeting of Creditors.